TheMagiche/SPAnalytics/README.md

 ## Acknowledgments

-- Thanks to the contributors and the community for their support.
+- Thanks to the minimals.ui and the Terrascope for their support.